Introduction

 Academic Progress

-Within the first week of the term, students will receive course syllabi for all academic courses, ensembles, Credit Recitals, and lessons.
+Within the first week of the term, students will receive course syllabi for all academic courses, ensembles, and lessons.

-Supplemental examinations are not given in the Desautels Faculty of Music, with the following exception: if a Jury Examination mark of “D” has been assigned in Major Practical Study, the Jury Examination may be redone prior to the next registration.
+Supplemental examinations are not given in the Faculty of Music, with the following exception: where a jury mark of “D” has been assigned in Major Practical Study, the juried examination may be reheard prior to the next registration.

 Repeat Rule